 1 Breakfast

-London is a fascinating city with storied landmarks, iconic attractions and countless hidden gems.
-As we navigate the famous River Thames, we pass renowned sights like Greenwich, the Maritime Museum, the Royal Observatory and historic locales that have made cinematic history.
-Our small yacht allows us to dock near the Tower Bridge, sailing under its impressive span, and come closer to the HMS Belfast, a historic ship known worldwide with a story that sparks your curiosity.
+London is a fascinating city with storied landmarks, iconic attractions, and countless hidden gems.
+As the ship navigates the famous River Thames, pass renowned sights like Greenwich, the Maritime Museum, the Royal Observatory, and historic locales that have made cinematic history.
+The small yacht allows you to dock near the Tower Bridge, sailing under its impressive span, and come closer to the HMS Belfast, a historic ship known worldwide with a story that sparks your curiosity.
 Photographers often want to head toward central London near the Westminster Bridge.
 With Big Ben and Westminster Palace on one side and the London Eye on the other side of the river, it’s the best spot for the ultimate picture of the English capital.
 Among the lesser-known highlights of London is the British Library, where you may see a scribbled page of Beatles songwriting or a Leonardo da Vinci notebook.
-There are some stunning illuminated scripts and landmark-scientific items too.
+There are some stunning illuminated scripts and landmark scientific items, too.
 If you’re looking to get away from the hustle and bustle of the city, head to Hyde Park or Kensington Gardens.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.